 How to Become an OB/GYN Doctor

-OB/GYN stands for obstetrics and gynecology, which is a specialty with a combined focus on pregnancy, delivery, and female sexual and reproductive health.
-Most recognize OB/GYNs as the doctors who deliver babies or perform gynecological exams; however, few realize the variety of surgical services that these medical professionals provide, from Cesarean sections to fibroid removal.
-In addition, obstetrics/gynecology is one of the main physician specialties to provide family planning services.
+A physician specializing in obstetrics and gynecology (OB/GYN) focuses on female sexual and reproductive health, pregnancy, and delivery.
+While many recognize OB/GYNs as the physicians who deliver newborns or perform gynecological exams, OB/GYNs also perform a wide variety of surgical procedures, from Cesarean sections to uterine fibroid resection.
+In addition, obstetrics and gynecology is one of the primary medical specialties to provide family planning services.

 Licensing and/or Certification